YannickHradetzky/NM/UE/4/NM_EXEC4.md

 print(f"Forward error in Q: {forward_error_Q:.2e}")
 print(f"Forward error in R: {forward_error_R:.2e}")
 print(f"Backward error: {backward_error:.2e}")

-# Compute condition number of A
-cond_A = np.linalg.cond(A)
-print(f"\nCondition number of A: {cond_A:.2e}")

-# Interpretation
-print("\nInterpretation:")
-print("1.
-The backward error is very small, showing the computed QR") print("   factorization is backward stable (QR ≈ A)") print("2.
-The forward errors in Q and R are larger than the backward") print("   error but still reasonable, indicating some sensitivity") print("3.
-The condition number gives us the worst-case amplification") print("   of relative errors, explaining the relationship between") print("   forward and backward errors")
 ```

 # Task 5) QR via Householder reflections